joaomauricio5/100-days-of-code/log.md

 **Key Takeaways**:
 - A backend is a software application accessible on the internet, usually via a server, that the app connects to in order to store and receive data.
 The client-server model allows our backend to receive requests for information from a “client” (usually a user, but not always!).
 The server can then respond to the request in a variety of ways: authenticating the user’s credentials to log them in; storing data for users in a database; process a payment that the user triggered; storing files for users to retrieve and load later on.
 - A non-relational database, commonly referred to as a NoSQL database, specializes in storing unstructured data in a non-tabular form.
-A non-relational database does not have a fixed “schema”, as its data can look different from each other.
+It does not have a fixed “schema”, as its data can look different from each other.
 - The following are 4 different types of non-relational databases:
 * 		Key-value: A non-relational database that houses data in the form of a collection with key-value pairs.
 Each key is a unique identifier and each value represents some data.
 * 		Column-oriented: A non-relational database that stores its data in columns as opposed to rows.
 Each table organizes its data by field rather than by record.